 ALM tools typically integrate functionalities that help you define, plan and prioritize your workflow easily, which fosters collaboration and communication among business units.

 More precisely, an ALM tool can ensure both a non-agile and agile project management, depending on your needs.
-What is sure is that an ALM tool helps you foster not only projects organization and tasks follow-up, but also communication and collaboration within the company.
+What is sure is that an ALM tool brings efficiency to projects management : actually, it helps you foster not only projects organization and tasks follow-up, but also communication and collaboration within the company.
 Thanks to this approach, projects will be carried out more efficiently, making it possible to ensure smaller, more frequent deliveries.

 The chosen ALM tool has to be flexible enough to be integrated with other, existing workflows.
 For all those enterprises willing to move from a waterfall to an agile methodology, it is fundamental to make sure they opt for an ALM tool supporting both approaches as to ensure a smooth transition.
 Tuleap makes it possible, for instance.

 Documents are still widely used in projects, which supposes the need to centralize and manage them safely for each team.
 Actually, it is possible to manage document via a third-party tool that is not integrated into the ALM tool, but for traceability purposes (and also to make it easier) it is better for each team to rely on their shared, collaborative project environment.

 For example, Tuleap provides a collaborative document management feature, allowing teams to create, manage versions and validate documents: wiki pages, excel boards, pdf files and much more.